raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 **What types of fastenings have you used for your robot buggy?**

-Share your answers in the comments below, and a picture of your robot using [Imgur](https://imgur.com/) or another image hosting platform.
+Share your answers and a picture of your robot (hosted using [Imgur](https://imgur.com/) or another image hosting platform) in the comments below.